Cloud Cost Management & Optimization

-Historically, IT executives were concerned with scalability, uptime and cost.
-Now with public cloud, scaling is easier and almost unlimited.
-With unlimited scaling, comes unlimited billing too.
-We learned that under-utilization and the need for concise capacity planning is more critical than ever.
+Historically, IT executives have had their hands full with scalability, uptime and cost.
+Now with public cloud, scaling is easier and almost unlimited and uptimes are generally better too. .

-You can overbuy server instances than needed and while most apps autoscale up nicely, they don't always give computing resources back to the public cloud when you no longer need extra compute.
-Do you need to chargeback resources to different departments?
-This is also a challenge.
+You can overbuy server instances and while most apps autoscale up nicely, they don't always give computing resources back to the public cloud when you no longer need extra compute.

 Do you Use Any of these methods to manage cost?

 an elaborate spreadsheet or

 If you've answered yes to any of these questions, chances are that you are drastically overspending.
 For workloads that are between $10,000 and $40,000 monthly, we usually see a 15-25% overspend.
 Once an environment exceeds $50,000 per month we can sometimes find up to 40% in overspend.
 It's akin to running your business without accounting software.

 Server Instance Families that are greater than the workload

 Not using Reserved Instances in certain aspects

 Billing anomalies that aren't caught until the end of the month